Dynamic Geometric Connectivity in the Plane with Constant Query Time: A New Version of the Combinatorial Lemma

 \section{A New Version of the Combinatorial Lemma}

 It turns out that the $O(q^6)$ combinatorial bound on the number of equivalence classes, when $Q$ may be intersecting, can be improved to $O(q^3)$.
 There is no need to subdivide the arrangement of $Q$ into $O(q^2)$ non-intersecting parts before applying Lemma~\ref{lem:q3-classes}.
 Rather, we can modify Afshani and Chan's proof directly.
-(We defer the proof of the generalized lemma to Appendix~\ref{apd:proof-comb-lemma}.)

 \begin{lemma}[New combinatorial lemma] Consider a set $Q$ of $q$ regions with simple connected boundaries and a set $C$ of disjoint curves in $\R^2$, where the boundaries of any two regions from $Q$ intersect at most $O(1)$ times.
 Then $C$ consists of at most $O(q^3)$ equivalence classes with respect to $Q$.
 (This bound is tight.) \end{lemma}